SeriousGuy888/HatapediaSvelte/src/content/articles/Billzoplace.md

 ## Subway Station

-The subway station in Billzoplace City is part of the [[Hata Railways]], connected to Sheapland station.
+The subway station in Billzoplace City is part of the [[HATArail|HATA Railways]], connected to Sheapland station.
 Riders may tap their Hocuspocus Card in order to pay at the turnstiles.

 ## Builds